 Fraunces Tavern

-Website: Fraunces Tavern
+Website.
+Fraunces Tavern

-Address: 54 Pearl St, New York, NY
+Address.
+54 Pearl St, New York, NY

 Fraunces Tavern has an interesting claim to fame.
-In operation since 1762, this is where George Washington bid an emotional farewell to his troops in 1783 after the Revolutionary War, shortly before assuming the office of President.
+In operation since 1762, this where George Washington bid an emotional farewell to his troops in 1783 after the Revolutionary War, shortly before assuming the office of President.

 The pub was also frequented by the likes of Alexander Hamilton and Aaron Burr (who both attended an event at the tavern a week before their infamous duel.
-Needless to say, enjoying a pint (or cocktail) at the most historic bar in the Financial District is a must-do while exploring the neighborhood, if not for the history alone.
+Needless to say, enjoying a pint (or cocktail) at the most historic bar in the Financial District is a must-do while exploring the neighborhood, if not for the history alone.)

 As one of the oldest restaurants in NYC, it’s surprising that locals frequent this place more than visitors.
 There’s a small museum upstairs ($10) depicting the room where Washington gave his farewell speech, it’s pretty cool to check out.

-Good to know: My husband is a whiskey enthusiast.
+Good to know.
+My husband is a whiskey enthusiast.
 Having visited most of the city’s top watering holes, he bills Fraunces Tavern one of the best Scotch whisky bars in New York City.

 Cedar Local